TharakaUJ/TharakaUJ.github.io/_posts/MicroMouse/2025-02-08-From one foot mouse to micro mouse.md

 While implementing OTA updates, we realized we also needed a way to adjust variables while the micromouse was running.
 I wanted to add a **WebSocket server**, but when it was active, **ArduinoOTA stopped working correctly.**

 After some debugging, I figured out that I needed to stop the WebSocket server whenever we uploaded new code.
-You can find the solution [here](/Websocket-and-OTA-code-update/).

 ## The Final Stretch Before the Competition